Fantom-Factory/afIoc/readme.md

     new make(|This| in) { in(this) }

-    NonConstService nonConstService() {
+    Void doStuff() {
-        registry.serviceById(NonConstService#.qname)
+        oldSkoolLazyFunc().doStuff()
     }

+    NonConstService oldSkoolLazyFunc() {
+        // returns a non-const service from the active scope registry.activeScope.serviceById(NonConstService#.qname)
     }
+}
 ```

-Or a better way would be to inject a Lazy Func instead which, behind the scences, does exactly the same service call:
+You can just write this:

 ```
 using afIoc

 const class ConstService {

-    @Inject const |->NonConstService| nonConstService
+    @Inject const |->NonConstService| lazyFunc

     new make(|This| in) { in(this) }

+    Void doStuff() {
+        lazyFunc().doStuff()
     }
+}
 ```

-Or another alternative, non-invasive, way of lazily creating services is to use [Proxies](#proxies).
+### Circular Dependencies

+Sometimes it can't be helped.
+Sometimes you have a circular dependency in your services:

+    ServiceA -> ServiceB -> ServiceC -> ServiceA

+This makes creating an instance of `ServiceA` impossible, because to create `ServiceA` you first create `ServiceA` to inject into `ServiceC`!

+But by turning just one of the service injections into a Lazy Func, the chain is broken!

+    ServiceA -> ServiceBLazyFunc ......
+ServiceB -> ServiceC -> ServiceA

+The chain is broken because when IoC creates `ServiceA` it injects a func for `ServiceB`. `ServiceB` is only created when that func is called.
+By which time, `ServiceA` has already been created!
+So when the Lazy Func is called, IoC happily creates `ServiceC`, injecting in `ServiceA`.

+This means circular service dependencies are virtually eliminated!

 ## Factory Functions

-To perform an autobuild you usually need an instance of the IoC `Registry`.
-As it is not always convenient to inject / pass around the Registry you may also autobuild using *Factory Functions*.
+To perform an autobuild you need a `Scope` instance.
+As it is not always convenient to inject / pass around the Scope you may also autobuild using *Factory Functions*.

 Factory functions are similar to Lazy Functions, except they return non-service types.
-Factory funcs may also define paramters, the values of which get passed to the autobuild ctor:
+Factory funcs may also define parameters, the values of which get passed to the autobuild ctor:

 ```
 using afIoc

-class BuildMe {
-    new make(Str name, SomeService someService) { ... }
-}

 class Builder {
-    @Inject |Str->BuildMe| buildMeFunc
+    @Inject |Str->BuildMe| factoryFunc

     Void stuff() {
-        bob1 := buildMeFunc("Judge")    // "Judge" gets passed to the BuildMe ctor
+        bob1 := factoryFunc("Judge")  // "Judge" gets passed to the BuildMe ctor
-        bob2 := buildMeFunc("Dredd")    // "Dredd" gets passed to the BuildMe ctor
+        bob2 := factoryFunc("Dredd")  // "Dredd" gets passed to the BuildMe ctor
     }
+}

+class BuildMe {
+    // name is passed in from the factory func, someService is injected new make(Str name, SomeService someService) { ... }
 }
 ```